-The EYFS lead will report any accident or injury involving a child to their parents on the day it occurs, and any first-aid treatment administered to a child will also be reported to their parents.
-Accidents and injuries will be recorded in an accident book, located in the Nursery office, Reception classroom in Kay Laughton's room on the display and in the red display folder on the wall in Squirrels.
+The class teachers will report any accident or injury involving a child to their parents on the day it occurs, and any first-aid treatment administered to a child will also be reported to their parents.
+Accidents and injuries will be recorded in an accident book, located in the Nursery office and Reception classroom.
 The headteacher will report any serious accident, illness, injury, or death of a child whilst in the school's care to Ofsted as soon as is reasonably practicable, but within 14 days of the incident occurring.
 Local child protection agencies will also be notified.